michaldaniel/morningbird.eu/content/whats-on-my/pc.md

 ## [Tilix][42]

 [Tilix][42] can do panes, tabs, drag and drop and is just overall the best terminal emulator 🔥.
-Combine it with the power of [oh-my-zsh][43], my favorite [eastwood theme][44] and [bunch of plugins][45] it's THE TOOL 🔧 to get stuff done 😍.
+Combine it with the power of [oh-my-zsh][43], my favorite [eastwood theme][44] and [a bunch of plugins][45] it's THE TOOL 🔧 to get stuff done 😍.

 ![Bookworm][11]

 ## [Bookworm][46]

-The best eBook reader 👌 and that comes from someone who spend a lot of sweat and blood [developing his own][47] 😑.
+The best eBook reader 👌 and that comes from someone who spent a lot of sweat and blood [developing his own][47] 😑.

 ![Holy trinity][12]